RoquetteTenreiro/Yield.Mapping/YM.md

 ### 2.1.
 The error sources

-An absolutely accurate yield map may be a false promise as multiple sources of error exist within this process.
-From a data analysis perepective, the objective won't be the achievement of a full absence of error but the understanding of it and its' minimization.
-Our aim is trying to opperate under known levels of error and stable over space.
-Many possible sources of error can be considered:
+An absolutely accurate yield map may be a false promise as multiple sources of error exist within this process and their complete elimination is unlikely to be achieved.
+From a data analysis perspective, the objective won't be a full absence of error but its understanding and minimization as far as possible.
+In practice, the aim is trying to opperate under known levels of error and stable over space.
+Many possible sources of error must be considered:

 1) grain volumetric mass;
 2) grain moisture content;